Centre for Behaviour and Evolution

 I'm a Lecturer (Assistant Professor) at the Faculty of Medical Sciences and a principal investigator of the Laboratory of Cognitive and Translational Neuroscience at Newcastle University.
 I obtained my PhD in behavioural neuroscience in Japan and took a post-doc training under the mentorship of Dr Mortimer Mishkin at the Laboratory of Neuropsychology, NIMH/NIH in the USA.

-I have +25 years of experience in primate work across four countries (USA, UK, Germany, Japan) and uses a variety of neuroscience approaches combined with electrophysiology, fMRI, optogenetics, neuroanatomy, genomics and computational modelling to understand the neural circuits of auditory cognition, aiming to advance treatment and intervention options for social cognition disorders.
+I have +25 years of experience in primate work across four countries (USA, UK, Germany, Japan) and use a variety of neuroscience approaches combined with electrophysiology, fMRI, optogenetics, neuroanatomy, genomics and computational modelling to understand the neural circuits of auditory cognition, aiming to advance treatment and intervention options for mental health and neurological disorders.

 I am a British-Asian scientist from a minority ethnic background and am also a strong advocate for Equality, Diversity and Inclusion (EDI).
 I actively contribute to outreach events towards greater equality and bringing new possibilities and potentials among typically under-represented people.